-- In (), images may appear rough if the ISO speed (p.
-72) was increased depending on the scene. - In in or solution, attach the camera to a tripod so that the camera does not move and blur the image.
+- In , images may appear rough if the ISO speed (p.
+72) was increased depending on the scene. - In or stack the camera to a tripod so that the camera does not move and blur the image.
 When you attach the camera to a tripod, you are recommended to set [IS Mode] to [Off] to shoot (p.
-124). - In S, make sure the subject does not move until the shutter sound plays, even after the flash fires. - With E, image noise may be prominent.
+124). - In S, make sure the subject does not move until the shutter sound plays, even after the flash fires. - With [50], image noise may be prominent.

-S Turning the Flash Off
+Turning the Flash Off